meghanasetty/GeneratingQuestionAnswers/README.md

 LSTM model implementation to generate question sentence from the input keywords.

 Sample Output:
-Input sentence: ticking sound alternator starter battery Decoded sentence: what to human part of the the battery is the battery
+Input sentence: ticking sound alternator starter battery<br/>
+Decoded sentence: what to human part of the the battery is the battery

 Input sentence: measurement is speed wind measured